 Make Sure They Have a Bedtime Routine

-A solid bedtime routine is incredibly important for babies and little kids all year, not just around DST.
+A solid bedtime routine is valuable for everyone but incredibly important for babies and little kids all year, not just around DST.
 If you don’t already have a routine in place, it’s time to make one.
 When a child goes to bed at the same time every night, he knows when it’s time to start winding down and go to sleep It’s a powerful tool for keeping things consistent.

 Our daughter’s routine is the same every night, regardless of her mood or level of sleepiness.
 It seems to have worked for us because she’s a great sleeper!
 About half an hour before bedtime, we give her a quick bath, and then sing a song while we get her in her pajamas.
 We give her a bottle and read her a book or two.
 Then, we talk to her quietly in the dark for a few minutes before putting her in the crib.

 You can obviously adjust these steps as necessary, but this has really worked for us.